jakewahl/spawar_internship.github.io/README.md

 *DAY 13 (7/14)*:
 - Worked on more Project Euler.
 Finished problem 9 and and 10.
 - Started to code for least squares, finished it.
 Will upload/comment it/add pic to github tomorrow.
+Meeting with Irwin Jacobs 1:00.